NaiKai237/College-Assignments/README.md

 # Ian Bell code examples

-Current Collection of programs that I feel show my skills and knowledge.
+Current Collection of programs that I feel show my programing skills and knowledge.
 Most of the code was submitted to CU for computer science classes.

 Webserver: Uses socket I/O to to perform get requests for webpages found in "/www", specifically the index homepage and its resources.